SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 *How are viral mRNAs produced from the viral genome?*

-+Strand: reproducable RNA => could be directly translated by the ribosomes
+* +Strand: reproducable RNA => could be directly translated by the ribosomes

--Strand RNA: template RNA (less easy to be detected)
+* -Strand RNA: useless template RNA (less easy to be detected)
+	- Need to be processed by RDRP (RNA-dependent RNA Polymerease)

 - double-stranded RNA viron => (+, a.k.a. sense)
 	- +-stranded RNA => same idea as above